plammens/ConvexPolygons/README.md

 Header files are given the extension `.h`.
 Source files are given the extension `.cc`.

-Each header file containing a class declaration has the same name as that class (which is in `PascalCase`.
+Header files dedicated to a single class have the same name as the class (which is in `PascalCase`.
 The source file implementing it also has that same name.

 Other header files (and their corresponding implementation files)